Maps & more

 Passchendaele, as can be seen on this map, lies in a strong defensive position with its commanding heights jutting out ahead, and swampland occupying its approaches.
 Ahead, and to the left of the village, is the Bellevue Spur which protrudes from the main ridge line.
 This is where the New Zealand Division was shattered (the blackest day in New Zealand history), and where thousands of Canadians (Malcolm’s 3rd Division amongst them), were killed or wounded going up against its reams of barbed wire, concrete pillboxes, and concealed machine-gun nests.
 To the right of the Bellevue Spur, is the valley of the Ravebeek, the small creek whose flooded banks made it impossible to traverse.
 Further to the right is the main ridge line.
 It was on those slopes that thousands more Australians, and later Canadians, became the casualties of war.
 But it was along that path, past the strong-point at Crest Farm (today a monument) that Passchendaele was eventually taken.
 On the map can be seen the shell-hole from which Malcolm and a handful of New Zealanders reconnoitered the defences of the Bellevue Spur.
 A mere 1,000 yards to the south, Tyne Cot is visible.
 When Malcolm arrived here in October 1917 its pill-boxes had just been taken by the 3rd Australian Division.
 Today it is the single largest Commonwealth cemetery in the world.

 100 years later, Bellevue Spur as taken from Crest Farm: author photo (2017)

 This is my own photo, taken roughly a hundred years after the events themselves, showing the Bellevue Spur as it looks today (now vibrant greens, then a brown cratered mound).
 Atop the Spur runs the Mosselmarkt road.
 The viewpoint is from the main ridgeline – what the German defenders would have seen – looking across the small, barely visible valley of the Ravebeek.
 It is taken from Crest Farm, the concentration of machine-gun nests on the approaches to Passchendaele (itself only a five minute walk down the road from the village).
-It’s truly astonishing to think that what looks like a modest, peaceful hillock was the scene of such long and desperate fighting.
+It’s truly astonishing to think that what appears as a modest, peaceful hillock was the scene of such long and desperate fighting.